Include a Gift in your Will

 Leaving a share of your estate

-Most supporters who choose to leave a gift in their Will decide to give what’s called a ‘residuary gift’.
-This means leaving a percentage of your remaining assets after your loved ones and financial commitments have been looked after.
+Most supporters who leave a gift in their Will choose a ‘residuary gift.’
+This means they set aside a percentage of their remaining assets after taking care of loved ones and financial commitments.

-You can decide to leave a share to many charities, CICs, or other not for profit organisations or gift the entire residue to one.
+You can decide to leave a share to many charities, CICs, or other not for profit organisations.
+Alternatively you can gift the entire residue to one.
 You can also leave different percentages to different causes.
-This type of gift has the advantage of keeping up with inflation and ensuring that the value of your gift is not diminished over time.
+This type of gift keeps up with inflation and ensures that the value of your gift persists over time.
 Example residuary wording:

 • “I give to Men’s Minds Matter a Community Interest Company (Company number: 8443338) of registered office address Bussey Building, 133 Rye Lane, Peckham Rye, London, SE15 4ST the whole of the residue/% share of the residue of my estate to be applied for its general charitable purposes and I declare that the receipt of the charity’s authorised person or other appropriate officer shall be a complete discharge to my executors.”